naninovel/docs/docs/guide/naninovel-scripts.md

 This will make the characters to fade-out for 5.5 seconds, before completely removing them from scene.

-You can also use a `wait` *Boolean* parameter to specify, whether next command should be executed immediately after or wait for the completion of the current command:
+You can also use a `wait` *Boolean* parameter to specify whether next command should be executed immediately after or wait for the completion of the current command:

 ```
 @hideChars time:5.5 wait:false